Simryn Gill

 Simryn Gill (born 1959) is a Singapore-born artist who specializes in sculpture, photography, drawing, printmaking, writing, and publishing.
-Throughout her career, Gill has presented her art at several significant events, including Germany's Documenta art show and the Venice Biennale, and is one of Australia's most famous contemporary artists.
+Throughout her career, Gill has presented her art at several significant events, including Germany's Documenta art show and the Venice Biennale.
+Gill is also one of Australia's most famous contemporary artists.
 Gill lives between Sydney, Australia, and Port Dickson, Malaysia.

 Early life and career

 Although she was born in Singapore, throughout her childhood her family moved to Malaysia, India, and the United Kingdom, the latter being where she remained throughout her young adulthood.
-There, she met her future husband, a social anthropologist named Souchou Yao, with whom she would go on to have two children with.
+There, she met her future husband, social anthropologist Souchou Yao, with whom she would go on to have two children with.
 In 1987, the family settled in Australia, where she would attend the South Australian School of Art to pursue her interest in artistic expression.
 However, a few months into her degree, Gill dropped out of her courses, both as a result of her pressing responsibilities to help raise two young children and her increasing dissatisfaction with the lack of novelty in her studies.

 Despite these setbacks, Gill's art continued to gain respect and renown within the contemporary art community, with early collections of photographs such as May 2006 and Dalam in particular receiving notable recognition.
 In 2007 and 2012, she was invited to Kassel, Germany to showcase her work at the quinquennial Documenta, one of the most well-known art shows in Europe.
 A year later, she was selected to represent Australia in the 55th Venice Biennale.
 Since these events, Gill's art has been exhibited in many cities worldwide, such as the Museum of Modern Art and the Guggenheim, both in New York.
 In 2015, Gill hosted her first major solo exhibition, Hugging the Shore, at the Centre of Contemporary Art in Gillman Barracks, Singapore.